McDonald's confronts its junk food image

 The event, held in New York City's Tribeca neighborhood, was billed "A transforming dining experience of 'fast food' to 'good food served fast.'"
 Attendees tweeted out photos and the night was written up on various websites.

-The dishes aren't intended for McDonald's restaurants.
-Instead, the evening is part of a campaign by McDonald's to shake its reputation for serving cheap, unhealthy food.
+The evening is part of a campaign by McDonald's to shake its reputation for serving cheap, unhealthy food.
 At a time when Americans are playing closer attention to what they eat, the company is trying to sway public opinion by first reaching out to the reporters, bloggers and other so-called "influencers" who write and speak about McDonald's.

 It's just one way McDonald's is trying to change its image.
 In the past 18 months, the chain has introduced the option to substitute egg whites in breakfast sandwiches and rolled out chicken wraps as its first menu item with cucumbers.
 Last fall, it announced plans to give people the choice of a salad instead of fries in combo meals.
 And in coming months, mandarins will be offered in Happy Meals, with other fruits being explored as well.